utiasASRL/vtr3/ros2/src/vtr_testing/offline_tool_tutorial.md

 ## Download and examine an example dataset

-Download the dataset from [Google Drive](https://drive.google.com/drive/folders/1zc4E1iJfY9wrEWbWM25qi-Y4TPtxhGuz?usp=sharing).
+Download some data from [Google Drive](https://drive.google.com/drive/folders/1mPgBBOGbbJ6zS2oaua_9PlK7r7nP_N1I?usp=sharing).

-In each dataset, you will see a number of `run_00000X` folders.
-Each of these folders contains all the images and GPS data recorded on the robot (grizzly) for a _run_, which is a contiguous set of data where the vehicle traversed some trajectory from point A to B.
+This folder contains both new manually collected data (e.g. Nov4 dataset) and converted runs from the 2016 In the Dark experiment with VTR2.

-By convention, all data associated with a sensor is stored in the `sensorData` folder of a run, including its products (which might be features or landmarks in the case of images), under a subfolder name associated with the sensor name.
-In this case `front_xb3` refers to the Point Grey XB3 stereo camera mounted on the front of the Grizzly.
-The data is also stored under a name referring to its type.
-In this case `processed_stereo_images` implies that the data is a set of stereo images that have had some processing applied.
+In each dataset, you will see `front_xb3` and `calibration` folders containing ROSbag2 files with the full stereo image stream recorded on the robot (Grizzly) for a _run_, which is a contiguous set of data where the vehicle traversed some trajectory from point A to B.

 ## Module VO